Heblin2003/Data-visualization/README.md

 https://public.tableau.com/app/profile/heblin.berscilla/viz/Sample_Superstoredatavisualization/8th?publish=yes

+DISNEY MOVIES ANALYSIS - DASHBOARD

-I have created a dashboard on Disney movies analysis as my project in this course data visualization tools and technologies.. and here is my outcome :
+I have created a dashboard on Disney movies analysis using the Disney movies dataset as my project in this course Data visualization tools and technologies... and here is my outcome :

 ![Dashboard 3 (1) (1)](https://github.com/Heblin2003/Data-visualization/assets/91717596/d2ce1187-6551-4857-aaad-1311ac4756a7)